 Preparation of Starch Paste:

-Prepare the starch paste in the manner given below using Steam Jacketed Starch Paste Preparation Tank by operating it as per its SOP , Dissolve 0.030 kg of M.P.B.S and 0.010 kgs of P.P.B.S in 1Ltr of Purified water and stir continuously.
+Prepare the starch paste in the manner given below using a Steam steam-jacketed starch Paste Preparation Tank by operating it, Dissolve 0.030 kg of M.P.B.S and 0.010 kgs of P.P.B.S in 1Ltr of Purified water and stir continuously.

-Add 4.0 kgs of Starch in 4 Ltrs of DM water and stir continuously to make smooth slurry.
+Add 4.0 kgs of Starch in 4 Ltrs of Purified water and stir continuously to make a smooth slurry.

-Fit Stainless Steel Sieve #40 on the Sifter-I as per its SOP .
-Sift all the ingredients through it and collect separately in Stainless Steel Containers.
+Fit Stainless Steel Sieve #40 on the Sifter.
+Sift all the ingredients through it and collect them separately in Stainless Steel Containers.

-Blend the following ingredients using Roto Cube Blender by operating it as per its SOP for 60 minutes and collect in Stainless Steel Container.
+Blend the following ingredients using the Roto Cube Blender by operating it for 60 minutes and collect in Stainless Steel Container.